edbirmingham/network/README.md

     ensureservice postgresql
     ```
     * Click on the Gear icon in File browser (on the left).
 Uncheck "Show Home in Favorites" and "Show Hidden Files"
+  * Copy `config/database.yml.example` to `config/database.yml` in your local directory.
+Edit the file if desired.
   * In the bash tab, install the Ruby gems used by the project and setup the data in the database by entering the following commands:
   ```
   bundle install